Mouleas/Q-mate/Help Document.md

   <li>User can download the documentation of their medicine practices .</li>

-  <li>User can get a better understand about Covid19 quarantine by pictorial representation.</li></ol>
+  <li>User can get a better understanding about Covid19 quarantine by pictorial representation.</li></ol>

 ```
 Navigate through app using the following terms